Grabstertv/Blueprint-Quick-Setup/README.md

 # Usage
 - Install the latest python for your system.
+- Download a new [sample branch](https://github.com/jahirfiquitiva/Blueprint/archive/sample.zip) of blueprint
+- Extract the folder from the zip.
-- Download the script.
+- Download the Blueprint Automator Script.
-- Run the script.
+- Run the script like any other python script.
+Open command terminal and drag the script into the terminal then press enter.
 - Follow the on-screen instructions.
+- badabing badaboom